 Final Dress Tip

-Be okay that you might not find it the first time.
+You might not find the right dress on your first visit.
+And that’s okay.
 Sometimes you just need to go to the bridal shop and figure out what looks best on your body.
 You might find it the first time, or it might take a few visits.
 Either way, enjoy this moment and realize you will eventually find the right dress!

 Tips for Your Dress Fitting